femboyfin/dbdideas/survivor_perks.md

 ## [Counterforce](<https://deadbydaylight.wiki.gg/wiki/Counterforce>) 📉 🗑️

-- Change Totem Aura reveal from farthest to nearest
+- Changed Totem Aura reveal from farthest to nearest
   - Significantly lessens travel time.
 - Increased Totem Aura reveal to **20 seconds** *(was 14)*
   - Minor number bump to make it easier to navigate to a totem, particularly on in-door maps.